danaugrs/legitjs/README.md

 ### Real world example

-Suppose you have some incoming network data and you want to validate it before using/processing it:
+Suppose you have some incoming network data and you want to validate it before using/processing it.

 ```js
     // Create the schema